Definition

 Netherlands Adopts Energiebesluit on Energy Markets and Systems

-The Netherlands adopted the Energiebesluit in November 2025, consolidating energy market regulations and aligning national law with EU electricity and gas directives.
-Market participants must prepare for stricter licensing, enhanced cybersecurity reporting, and mandatory smart meter rollouts as energy transition infrastructure is prioritized.
+The Netherlands has adopted the Energiebesluit to consolidate energy market regulations and align national law with updated EU electricity and gas directives.
+Market participants face stricter licensing requirements, mandatory smart meter rollouts, and enhanced cybersecurity reporting as energy infrastructure transition is prioritized.

 Friuli Venezia Giulia Region Announces Strategic Renewable Energy Community (CER) Project

-Friuli Venezia Giulia has launched a strategic co-design phase for a region-wide Renewable Energy Community (CER), scheduled to run through April 2026.
-Businesses in the region should monitor this development for opportunities in local energy self-consumption, storage infrastructure, and potential participation in regional decarbonization value chains.
+Friuli Venezia Giulia has launched a strategic co-design phase for a region-wide Renewable Energy Community scheduled to conclude in April 2026.
+Companies should monitor this development to align with emerging regional frameworks for energy self-consumption, storage infrastructure, and local decarbonization incentives.

 Wales Senedd Research Highlights Health Harms From Poor-Quality Housing